-We review basic modelling approaches for failure and maintenance data from repairable systems.
-In particular we consider imperfect repair models, defined in terms of virtual age processes, and the trend-renewal process which extends the nonhomogeneous Poisson process and the renewal process.
+The present paper reviews basic modelling approaches for failure and maintenance data from repairable systems.
+These are systems which are repaired rather than replaced after a failure.
+In particular we consider imperfect repair models defined in terms of virtual age processes, and the trend-renewal process which extends the nonhomogeneous Poisson process and the renewal process.
 In the case where several systems of the same kind are observed, we show how observed covariates and unobserved heterogeneity can be included in the models.
-We also consider various approaches to trend testing.
-Modern reliability databases usually contain information on the type of failure, the type of maintenance, etc., in addition to the failure times themselves.
-Basing ourselves on recent literature we present a framework where the observed events are modelled as marked point processes, with marks labelling the types of events.
+We also consider various approaches to trend testing, a topic which traditionally has received much attention in reliability theory.
+Modern reliability databases usually contain more information than just the failure times.
+For example, there may be information on the identity of failed components, the type of failure, the type of maintenance, etc., in addition to values of observed covariates.
+We introduce a framework where the observed events are modelled as marked point processes with marks labelling the types of events.
+Some recent literature in this direction is reviewed, where the aim is to extend the theory of repairable systems to a competing risks setting in time.
 Throughout the paper the emphasis is more on modelling than on statistical inference.